A memoir of travel, business & ambition

 Camden Town

-From a scrappy office in Camden Town, Jerry built Bridge the World into a travel powerhouse — 150 staff, turning over £50 million, selling flights and holidays to Australia, New Zealand, and Round the World itineraries.
-All built on instinct, relationships, and nerve.
+From a modest office in Ferdinand Street, Camden Town, Jerry and his business partner, Brian Barton, built Bridge the World into one of Britain’s leading long haul travel companies.
+At its peak, the business employed 150 staff and turned over £50 million, selling flights and tailor-made holidays to destinations across the globe, including complex round-the-world itineraries.
+Together they built the company through instinct, relationships, hard work and nerve.

 If You Liked...